Reincarnate (album): Critical reception

 The album received positive reviews from music critics.
 Reincarnate received an average score of 74 out of 100 based on 5 reviews, which indicates "generally favorable reviews" on Metacritic.
 AllMusic gave the album a positive review and saying, "With the album running close to an hour, the guest spots help to add a little something different here and there, mixing things up before they have a chance to go stale.
 With so much going on, however, it's hard to see how any Motionless in White fans could be bored with the offerings laid before them on Reincarnate.
 With so much confidence and gothic swagger, it's hard not to be entertained by this album, and listeners who may have been thrown by their inconsistent early work would do well to dive back into the abyss with this third effort."

 Jason Pettigrew of Alternative Press stated that this is the best direction that the band is going and is glad they have decided to progress their sound instead of listening to their fans and maintaining their old sound, saying of the album: "Sonically diverse and diamond-hard, Reincarnate takes seemingly disparate elements to create a soundtrack for metalheads, gothic beauties and industrial rivetheads to immerse themselves."
 Andy Biddulph of Rock Sound stated that the band appear to be firming up the sound from their previous album Infamous, but with various degrees of success.
 He complained that they are taking too much influence from Marilyn Manson and Cradle of Filth, therefore lacking in their own identity.
 However, Biddulph went on to say that it was a good effort and hopes that their next album will be an improvement.

 Commercial performance

-The album sold 31,000 copies in its first week of release and debuted at #9 Billboard top 200, #1 Rock album charts, and became the #1 Metal Album on iTunes.
+The album sold 31,000 copies in its first week of release and debuted at No. 9 Billboard top 200, No. 1 Rock album charts, and became the No. 1 Metal Album on iTunes.